garysteinmetz/chhcsfun_template/README.md

 instructions.
 This variable is listed as `DOMAIN_NAME` in the `List of Variable Values` section below.

+##### Record the AWS Account ID

+In the same browser, do the following.

+  - Click your name in the top left and record the number next to 'My Account'

+It will be referenced as `#AWS_ACCOUNT_ID#` subsequently in these instructions.
+This variable is listed as `AWS_ACCOUNT_ID` in the `List of Variable Values` section below.

+##### Always Use the `us-east-1` AWS Region

+AWS hosts its services all around the world in well-defined regions.
+It's important to use the same region when you're creating the AWS components for an application.
+(Note that some components, like S3 'buckets' and IAM users are 'global' in that they aren't assigned to specific regions.
+They are region-less.)

+For this setup, use the `us-east-1` region.
+Ensure this setting by doing the following.

+  - Go to any AWS page like https://console.aws.amazon.com/console/home
+  - Just right of your name in the top right, click the dropdown and select the `US East (N. Virginia) us-east-1` value

 #### Get Ready to Record Variable Values

 There are several values listed in these instructions which will only be known by you.